RIPE-NCC/rpki-validator/rpki-validator-app/README.txt

 Version History
 ---------------

-2.15 - 24 December 2013
+2.15 - 3 Januari 2014
-= More refinements to the trust anchor monitoring functionality to ensure alerts are triggered accurately
-= No longer warns when manifest EE certificate validity times do not match the manifest "this update" and "next update" times
+= More refinements to the trust anchor monitoring functionality to ensure alerts are triggered accurately and lower the chance of a false positive = Added an alert if more than 10% of objects have a validation error = Carrying over the alert for an unexplained drop in object count over subsequent validation runs until the object count is restored and/or no more errors are observed = No longer warns when manifest EE certificate validity times do not match the manifest "this update" and "next update" times
 = Warn about stale manifests and CRLs for up to X days, as configured by the user (default = 0), reject after
 = Reject manifests with expired EE certificates
-= Added an alert if more than 10% of objects have a validation error = Carrying over the alert for an unexplained drop in object count over subsequent validation runs until the object count is restored and/or no more errors are observed
+= A more detailed error message is displayed when a ROA is rejected because it refers to resources the holder no longer has on their certificate

 2.14 - 9 December 2013
 = Fixed an issue where the wrong CRL could be used when a remote repository is being